Busy Box for Preschoolers- Frozen Theme

 Print Motivation and Print Awareness

-Here is a set of snowflake alphabet flashcards.
+- Here is a set of snowflake alphabet flashcards.
 They are laminated so they can be covered in play snow.
 She can use her finger or her doll’s hand to trace the letters through the snow.
-Subscribe for these printables.

 Fine Motor Practice

-Frozen Puzzles- Kids love puzzles but they have to be taught how to do them.
+- Frozen Puzzles- Kids love puzzles but they have to be taught how to do them.
 My hubby is such a patient teacher when it comes to this.
-Showing them how to find the edge pieces first and then matching the colors and shapes in the picture.
+Show them how to find the edge pieces first and then match the colors and shapes in the picture.
 Kids need to do this activity with a grown-up many times before it can be an independent activity.
 Use it as a chance to fill their attention cup.

-Tracing pronoun sight words and matching them to her character dolls from the Movies.
-Get the free pronoun cards downloaded when you subscribe!
+- Tracing pronoun sight words and matching them to her character dolls from the Movies.

 Matching, Counting, and Sorting